-History of Sweeney WATER TREATMENT PLANT
+History of Sweeney Water Treatment Plant

 Sweeney Water Treatment Plant: A History of Improving Water Quality

 1943: Sweeney Water Treatment Plant, named after John H. Sweeney Sr., Chief Engineer for the City of Wilmington, is put into service.
-With two pumps and seven filters, the plant iss capable of producing 7 million gallons of water per day (MGD).
+With two pumps and seven filters, the plant is capable of producing 7 million gallons of water per day (MGD).
 Treatment at the plant consists of dry alum for flocculation and sedimentation, filtration through sand filters, chlorination and treatment with lime.
-Ammonia also iss used to raise chlorine residual, and carbon was added to improve taste and reduce odors.
+Ammonia also is used to raise chlorine residual, and carbon was added to improve taste and reduce odors.

 1958: More filtering units and basins are added, bringing the total capacity to 12 MGD.